 The SAFE Project will experimentally manipulate the width of riparian strips bordering permanent streams.
 Within the experimental area, we have identified six micro-watersheds of approximately equal size (260 ha ± SD 10) and slope (16˚ ± SD 2).
 Watersheds vary in the amount of forest cover that will remain (range 8 – 39 %).

 The width of riparian strips in the experimental watersheds will be 0, 5, 15, 30, 60 and 120 m.
-Below all experimental watersheds, riparian widths will revert to the Malaysian legal requirement (30 m).
+Below all experimental watersheds, riparian widths will revert to the Malaysian legal requirement (30 m, subject to confirmation).
 Riparian widths are assigned to basins in a way that ensures width is not confounded with watershed size, slope or forest cover.

 In addition to the experimental watersheds, we have identified a further three watersheds to act as controls (1 × old growth forest, 1 × logged forest and 1 × oil palm plantation).
 Control watersheds were chosen to match the experimental watersheds as closely as possible in terms of size and slope.